How To Find Good Tenants Fast: The Ultimate Guide

 When selecting a tenant, you want to ensure that they can and will pay rent on time and in full every single month and that they will look after your property.

-There are several ways you can determine this, including running a credit check to get an idea of their financial responsibility, requesting proof of their current income (generally, you’re looking to ensure the tenants earn a minimum of 3x the monthly rent amount), and looking at their previous rental history to see if they have previously paid rent on time.
+There are several ways you can determine the above, including running a credit check to get an idea of their financial responsibility, requesting proof of their current income (generally, you’re looking to ensure the tenants earn a minimum of 3x the monthly rent amount), and looking at their previous rental history to see if they have previously paid rent on time.

 Secondary concerns to think about include assessing whether or not the prospective tenant will be tidy and respectful of your property during their tenancy.
 Though this is harder to determine, you can again look at indicating factors such as rental and eviction history.